Pabbiqo/pq-eraser-standalone/README.md

-# pq-eraser-standalone
+pq-eraser-standalone

-Someone needed an eraser that deletes tiles across all layers and levels.
-Since Automapper/pq-tools 5.0 is still unfinished for more Weeks, im sharing this small standalone tool in case anyone else needs it.
+Someone needed an eraser that removes tiles across all selected layers and levels.
+Since Automapper/pq-tools 5.0 is still unfinished and may take a while longer, I am sharing this small standalone tool in case anyone else needs it.

-Options:
+Options

 Choose the highest level to erase (1–32)

 Ignore the Floor layer on level 0

+Delete BMP0 colors

-Delete BMP colors from BMP0/BMP1
+Delete BMP1 colors

 Prepare RoomDefs for removal

+Installation

 Add the following entry to your LuaTools.txt:
-``

 tool
 {
     label = Layer Eraser on All Levels